Ford Focus Active Review 2025: Price, specs & boot space

 You can forget about rolly polly SUV-style cornering, the Active feels as pin-sharp in bends as the standard Focus and its running costs won’t bleed your wallet dry like an SUV’s either.

 Even two-wheel-drive versions of traditional SUVs will cost more to run than the Focus due to their aerodynamic, boxy shapes.
-Maybe the best alternative can be found in a Ford showroom, in the form of the smaller but no less accomplished Ford Fiesta Active
+The best alternative could be found in a Ford showroom until a few years ago.
+It was known as the Ford Fiesta Active, but we'll not talk about the Fiesta - many of us are still mourning it.

 Comfort and design: Ford Focus Active interior